fdev31/chaTT/README.rst

 .. note::

-    It is also recommended to use HTTPS and the wss socket
+    - It is also recommended to use HTTPS and the wss socket
+    - The sample password file uses the challenge "plop"

 Mqtt
 ====